fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Well, what about them?
 If a trained warrior hits an unarmed, unexpecting non-combatant with a sword, what do you think is going to happen?
 They’re going to get pretty murderified.

 This isn’t really a Conflict, so stress isn’t relevant (stress is a Conflict pacing mechanic, not an inherent property of characters).
-Think about how to resolve an action That resolution is dependent on a few things:
+Think about how to resolve an action.
+That resolution is dependent on a few things:

 - The action being performed